Drive-in theater: Australia

 The drive-in theater also became popular in Australia during the 1950s and 1960s.
 The Hoyts Skyline in Melbourne was the country's first drive-in cinema, opening in 1954 with the film On the Riviera.
-The drive-in was successful, and four more opened within the year, including Mainline Drive-In in Gepps Cross, South Australia, in October 2021.
+The drive-in was successful, and four more opened within the year, including Mainline Drive-In in Gepps Cross, South Australia.
 The number of drive-ins increased across the country in the ensuing years.
 As these drive-ins were based on the American trend, many served American-style food at snack bars.
 At the height of their popularity in the mid-1960s, around 330 drive-in theaters were operating in Australia before quickly dropping off.
-As of 2016, only a dozen drive-in theaters remained in Australia.
-Gepps Cross Drive-In is due to close at the end of February 2022, owing to various factors which have affected its viability over the years, including "the changing nature of the cinema industry, the introduction of daylight saving, film piracy and now the lengthy COVID-19 epidemic".
+As of May 2023, there were only 12 drive-ins in regular operation, with three more which sometimes opened for film screenings.
+Gepps Cross Drive-In closed at the end of February 2022, with the lengthy COVID-19 pandemic finally putting an end to its viability.
+As of May 2023, only 12 drive-in cinemas operate regularly, while an additional three sometimes open to screen films.

+Melbourne's largest drive-in, the Lunar in Dandenong South, closed in July 2023.
+Queensland's Tivoli Drive-In, located in Chuwar, announced its closure in November 2025, citing rising maintenance costs, competition with streaming platforms and dwindling attendance.